kellymilligan/ClassList/README.md

 # classroom
-Reusable classes for working with different canvas contexts
+Reusable classes for working with the browser and different canvas contexts

 ## Canvas
 Standardized setup class for working with the canvas 2d context, abstracting away some of the more annoying bits.
 Allows you to focus on the primary `draw()` call